fbpx

 Divorce Therapy: How To Navigate Life After Divorce

-Generally, individuals experience the most challenges with mental health within the first 2 years of divorce, however, this can range from person to person.
+The first 2 years of divorce tend to be the toughest on mental health, but this varies based on the individual circumstance surrounding the divorce & their reasons for coming to Divorce therapy.
 Typically, any major life crisis or major life adjustment takes 18-24 months, and the timeline of adjusting to life after divorce is not much different.
 Divorce therapy helps individuals understand what is ‘typical’ or ‘to be expected’ after divorce, and what isn’t so you know when to seek out professional support.

 It’s normal to feel sad, angry, exhausted, frustrated and confused—and these feelings can be intense.
 However, if you are experiencing intense symptoms of anxiety (panic attacks, worrisome, racing thoughts), intense symptoms of depression ( overwhelming fatigue, suicidal thoughts, hopelessness, irrational or intrusive thoughts) or changes in your appetite, sleep or other mental health symptoms, you should seek out support and hep from a qualified professional.